jorgecedro/jorgecedro/README.md

 ⁹⁹-  Hi, I’m jorge cedro

-- 👀 I’m interested in software and new tech
+- 👀 I’m interested in software
 - 🌱 I’m currently learning new tech
 - 💞️ I’m looking to collaborate on artificial intelligence
 - 📫 How to reach me : jorgecedro@gmail.com